yakra13/ccd/docs/7-1-answers.md

 > Values that are passed to a function/method/class constructor.
 They can be optional and have default values.

 **Scope**
 > The 'visibility' of a variable/class/function.
-Generally local or global, a global scoped variable is accessable from anywhere whereas a locally scoped variable is only accessible with the same local scope.
+Generally local or global, a global scoped variable is accessible from anywhere whereas a locally scoped variable is only accessible with the same local scope.

 **Return values (return type and reference)**
 > Values returned by a function via the return keyword.
 Return values have a type and this type can be specified with the -> operator.
 Immutable and mutable objects are returned by value.